-Description Justification Right of Way of Metlands spedu Floodplain Z 1 Create a new through lane in each direction by prohibiting left turns off MD 140 at Malcolm Drive and Ralph Street/Cranberry Road and reallocate roadway space Cost: \$100K or Less Left turns at these intersections can be accommodated by Market Street and Center Street, respectively.
+Pote ential In npacts (Y/N) Description Justification Right of Way Stream Xings Wetlands Floodplain 1 Create a new through lane in each direction by prohibiting left turns off MD 140 at Malcolm Drive and Ralph Street/Cranberry Road and reallocate roadway space Cost: \$100K or Less Left turns at these intersections can be accommodated by Market Street and Center Street, respectively.
 This will allow for more signal cycle time to be assigned to the dominant movements (through on MD 140 and left from Malcolm Drive onto MD 140), as well as provide more physical capacity for through traffic, increasing throughput and reducing queue lengths, without needing to widen the roadway or acquire right-of-way.
-N N/A N N 2 Convert the Gorsuch Road intersection with MD 140 to right-in/right-out only Cost: \$100K to \$250K This will allow removal of the traffic signal at Gorsuch Road and MD 140, and removal of the left turn lanes will allow continuation of the space reallocation and median removal from Malcolm Drive past Gorsuch and Ralph Street/Cranberry Road to provide an additional through lane from just west of Market Street to Center Street.
-N N/A N N
+N N/A Ν N 2 Convert the Gorsuch Road intersection with MD 140 to right- in/right-out only Cost: \$100K to \$250K This will allow removal of the traffic signal at Gorsuch and MD 140, and removal of the left turn lanes will allow continuation of the space reallocation and median removal from Malcolm Drive past Gorsuch and Ralph Street/Cranberry Road to provide an additional through lane from just west of Market Street to Center Street. Ν N/A Ν N